-At present there are at least 20 different national lenders offering student loan refinancing services.
-Due to the intense competition, rates can be as low as 2.5% and lenders are more likely to approve applications without a cosigner.
+At present, there are at least 20 different national lenders offering student loan refinancing services.
+Due to the intense competition, rates can be as low as 2%, and lenders are more likely to approve applications without a cosigner.

 Things can get a little hairy if the best available refinance rate is the same or slightly worse than the existing loan.
-The cosigner may be willing to chip in to cover the extra interest in order to be removed from the loan.
-The primary borrower may opt to just accept a slightly worse rate in order to help the cosigner out.
+The cosigner may be willing to chip in to cover the extra interest to be removed from the loan.
+The primary borrower may opt to accept a slightly worse rate to help the cosigner out.

 The key to this process is understanding that the old loan and old loan terms are eliminated and replaced with a new loan.
 The advantage is that it can free a cosigner, but if the interest rates are terrible or there are other issues with the loan terms, it can be a mistake.